The Best Things to Do in Miami

 Whether you stroll along Collins Avenue or barhop on lively Ocean Drive, you'll be surrounded by “tropical deco” architecture.
-South Beach is home to more than 800 buildings built mostly in the 1930s and 1940s with distinct white-and-pastel exteriors and neon signage (the Art Deco Welcome Center on Collins Avenue offers tours).
-Many buildings are now hotels, so you can also snooze amid the splendor.
+South Beach is home to more than 800 buildings built mostly in the 1930s and 1940s with distinct white-and-pastel exteriors and neon signage.
+(The Art Deco Welcome Center on Collins Avenue offers great tours.)
+Plus, many buildings are now hotels, so you can also snooze amid the splendor.

 Want to soak up some of that Florida sunshine?
 South Beach is the most iconic place to stretch out on the sand.
 The beach scene is, well, a scene, and there are lots of hip bars for post-sun cocktails.
 If you're looking for something a little quieter, head across the Rickenbacker Causeway to Key Biscayne, where life slows to a relaxing pace and two state parks have terrific beaches that are calm spots to swim, kayak, and snorkel.

-Easily Miami’s most colorful neighborhood, the Wynwood Art District has more than 70 galleries as well as trendy restaurants, bars, and a cool craft brewery.
-One of the neighborhood’s most distinctive features is Wynwood Walls, a public street art project featuring more than 40 murals (art walks are held every second Saturday from 6 to 10 pm).
-If you'd rather enjoy art in the comfort of air conditioning, Pérez Art Museum Miami in downtown Miami has an extensive collection of modern art from the 20th and 21st centuries.
+Easily Miami’s most colorful neighborhood, the Wynwood Art District is home to eclectic galleries, restaurants, and bars.
+One of the neighborhood’s most distinctive features is Wynwood Walls, a public street art project featuring 50-plus magnificent murals.
+If you'd rather enjoy art in the comfort of air conditioning, check out Pérez Art Museum Miami, which boasts an extensive collection of modern art from the 20th and 21st centuries.

-Depending on when you visit — and the teams’ home schedules — you can see nine innings of National League baseball at Marlins Park or some NBA court action at American Airlines Arena (home of the Miami Heat).
-The Marlins play from April to September, and the Heat’s season is October to April.
+Depending on when you visit — and the teams’ home schedules — you can see nine innings of National League baseball at Marlins Park or some NBA court action at American Airlines Arena, which is where the Miami Heat play.
+Meanwhile, the Marlins play from April to September, and the Heat’s season runs from October to April.
 The seasons could stretch longer if the teams make the playoffs.